SeattleWATSJon/testy_toons/Poem.md

 __A Frog he would a-wooing go.__

 __Charles Henry Bennet__

 A frog he would a-wooing go,

-whether his mother would let him or no.
+Whether his mother would let him or no.

-off he set with his opera-hat.
+Off he set with his opera-hat.

 On the road he met a rat.